badhive/alca/docs/SEQUENCES.md

 Notice that `detect_foo_rename` is marked as [private](RULES.md#private-rules).
 This is to avoid getting two trigger notifications - one for the rule and one for the sequence.

-### Advantages

-As mentioned in the [rule](RULES.md) documentation, rules include this feature to call another rule and use the result as a boolean value in their own.
+As mentioned in the [rule](RULES.md) documentation, within rules you can call another rule and use the result as a boolean value in their own.
 The main caveat of this method is that only rules monitoring the same event type can be called.